 Luckily, this won’t be too much of an issue as you’ve already got your business’s Facebook page set up with a super awesome chatbot, right?

-Your business account status is like your lightsaber: a great responsibility and deadly in the right hands.
-You’ll have access to a mind-boggling amount of analytics, the ability to boost your posts and reach a wider audience, and a few other features that are super useful for businesses.
+Your business account status is crucial.
+You’ll have access to a variety of analytics, the ability to boost your posts and reach a wider audience, and a few other features that are super useful for businesses.

 Your bio is one of the first things a visitor sees when viewing your profile.
 There are some restrictions to what you can put in your profile, but as a general rule, you want to catch their attention and highlight the most important information first.
 In marketing terms, you want the value you provide front and center in your bio.